chzaeem47/Jarvis-Ai-Assistant/README.md

 ---

 ### 7. Contributing
-Contributions make the open-source community an amazing place to learn, inspire, and create.
+~Contributions make the open-source community an amazing place to learn, inspire, and create.

-Fork the Project
+~Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)
+~Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')
+~Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)
+~Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request
+~Open a Pull Request

+---

 ### 8. License
 This project is licensed under the MIT License - see the LICENSE file for details.